-Every now and then, I have a manicure or a pedicure.
-So it was exciting for me and my neighbors when a nail salon opened right around the corner from us.
+My neighbors and I were so excited when a nail salon opened right around the corner from us.

 Not long after they opened their doors, I went in to ask if they were interested in getting a website.
 The staff didn’t seem to understand, or maybe they weren’t interested so I didn’t employ my usual charm and persuasiveness.
 But I took a brochure.

 Some weeks later, a woman who I think is one of the owners stopped me as I was walking by with my dogs.
 She fell in love with them.
-Not enough to get her off her mobile phone, but enough to shoot questions like “what kind of dogs are these?” “where did you get them?” and my all-time favorite, “how old are your puppies?”
+Not enough to get her off her phone, but enough to shoot questions like “what kind of dogs are these?” “where did you get them?” and my all-time favorite, “how old are your puppies?”

 Most impressive was that while petting them and making personal comments about Dino and Bella (“he’s kind of fat, isn’t he?”), she continued a lively conversation with someone in, I think, Vietnamese.
 I was impressed with this display of bilingual multitasking.
 I mean, I can’t even chew gum and write at the same time.

-For the record, the service was great.
-It was more than half-full when I arrived but there was enough staff for someone to take me right away.
-The pedicure chairs were leather (maybe fake, I really don’t care), comfortable, and had all those kneading and rolling settings.
+It was more than half-full when I arrived.
+I was pleased the pedicure chairs were cushioned and comfortable and had all those kneading and rolling settings.
 An attendant brought me a cold bottle of water – a nice touch.
 I chose a pedicure spa treatment that included…well, you don’t need the details but let me tell you, that cheese grater thing took off about an inch of dead heel skin and my feet have never felt so good.